utah-cs3550-fa24/assignments/hw7.md

 path to `pscp.exe` instead of just writing `pscp`.

 Once you've successfully executed the command, you should see a lot of output, one line per file that it's copying over.
-It can take a while to complete.
+It can take a while---10 minutes or so---to complete.
+Don't close either terminal window while it's working.
 If you can't get this command to succeed, seek help.

 # Setting up static files